Vulvar cancer: Treatment

-Surgery is a mainstay of therapy depending on anatomical staging and is usually reserved for cancers that have not spread beyond the vulva.
+Surgery is a mainstay of therapy, depending on anatomical staging, and is usually reserved for cancers that have not spread beyond the vulva.
 Surgery may involve a wide local excision (excision of the tumor with a safety-margin of healthy tissue, that ensures complete removal of the tumor), radical partial vulvectomy, or radical complete vulvectomy with removal of vulvar tissue, inguinal and femoral lymph nodes.
-In cases of early vulvar cancer, the surgery may be less extensive and consist of wide excision or a simple vulvectomy.
+In cases of early vulvar cancer, the surgery may be less extensive and consist of a wide excision or a simple vulvectomy.
 Surgery is significantly more extensive when the cancer has spread to nearby organs such as the urethra, vagina, or rectum.
-Complications of surgery include wound infection, sexual dysfunction, edema and thrombosis, as well as lymphedema secondary to dissected lymph nodes.
+Complications of surgery include wound infection, sexual dysfunction, edema, and thrombosis, as well as lymphedema secondary to dissected lymph nodes.

-Sentinel lymph node (SLN) dissection is the identification of the main lymph node(s) draining the tumor, with the aim of removing as few nodes as possible, decreasing the risk of adverse effects.
+Sentinel lymph node (SLN) dissection is a technique used to identify the main lymph node(s) draining the tumor.
+The goal is to remove as few lymph nodes as possible, decreasing the risk of adverse effects.
 Location of the sentinel node(s) may require the use of technetium(99m)-labeled nano-colloid, or a combination of technetium and 1% isosulfan blue dye, wherein the combination may reduce the number of women with "'missed"' groin node metastases compared with technetium only.

-Radiation therapy may be used in more advanced vulvar cancer cases when disease has spread to the lymph nodes and/or pelvis.
+Radiation therapy may be used in more advanced vulvar cancer cases when the disease has spread to the lymph nodes and/or pelvis.
 It may be performed before or after surgery.
 In early vulvar cancer, primary radiotherapy to the groin results in less morbidity but may be linked with a higher risk of groin recurrence and reduced survival compared to surgery.
 Chemotherapy is not usually used as primary treatment but may be used in advanced cases with spread to the bones, liver or lungs.
 It may also be given at a lower dose together with radiation therapy.
 Checkpoint inhibitors may be given in melanoma of the vulva.

+Electrochemotherapy with intravenous bleomycin administered to heavily pre-treated patients showed a reasonable tumor control and improved progression-free survival and overall survival in responder subjects.

 There is no significant difference in overall survival or treatment‐related adverse effects in women with locally advanced vulval cancer when comparing primary chemoradiation or neoadjuvant chemoradiation with primary surgery.
-There is a need for good quality studies comparing various primary treatments.
+There is a need for good-quality studies comparing various primary treatments.

 Women with vulvar cancer should have routine follow-up and exams with their oncologist, often every three months for the first 2–3 years after treatment.
 They should not have routine surveillance imaging to monitor the cancer unless new symptoms appear or tumor markers begin rising.
 Imaging without these indications is discouraged because it is unlikely to detect a recurrence or improve survival and is associated with its own side effects and financial costs.